dylan-lang/opendylan/documentation/duim-reference/source/graphics.rst

    Choosing any two of the shaded pixels causes asymmetry

 If all four boundary points had been chosen instead, the result would be a symmetrical figure.
 However, since this figure is symmetrical about a whole pixel, it is one pixel wider than it ought to be.
-The problem with this can be seen clearly in `Two forms of a circle inscribed in a square`_, in which a circle is drawn over a square.
+The problem with this can be seen clearly in :ref:`two-forms-of-circle-inscribed-in-a-square`, in which a circle is drawn over a square.
 In the left-hand figure, the decision point is at the center of the pixel, but in the right-hand figure, it is not.

+.. _two-forms-of-circle-inscribed-in-a-square:

 .. figure:: images/graphics-6.png
    :align: center